-The Psychological Service Unit (PSU) was incepted in 2013 to help clients with psychological health problems and behavioural problems to manage life stressors.
-The unit uses a holistic approach to empower individuals to help address immediate concerns, build strengths and prepare them to overcome future challenges.
+The Psychological Service Unit (PSU) was incepted in 2013 to help clients with psychological health and behavioural challenges to manage life stressors.
+The unit employs a holistic approach in empowering individuals to address their immediate concerns, build strengths and prepare them in overcoming future challenges.

 - Attention Deficit Hyperactivity Disorder (ADHD)

 - Intellectual disabilities

 Individual and Group* Psychotherapy

 - Trauma-related issues

 - Behavioural challenges